leonardehrenfried/blog/_posts/2015-08-08-scalajs-first-impressions.md

 really difficult and you discover many problems, which a compiler would tell you much earlier, at runtime. :/

-Help is at hand: Typesafe is developing [ScalaJS](http://www.scala-js.org/), which compiles Scala to JavaScript.
+Help is at hand: EPFL (where Martin Odersky is a professor) is developing [ScalaJS](http://www.scala-js.org/), which compiles Scala to JavaScript.
 This weekend I took it for a spin and here are my observations.
 (Mind you, this isn't a thorough review but rather a rough-and-ready stream of consciousness.)

 ####Nice integration with sbt